The European MSM Internet Survey

 - Data management after data collection

-Deutsche Aidshilfe would be the contractual partner for all EEA countries (except Germany and the Netherlands), who “buy-in” for participation.
+Deutsche Aidshilfe would be the contractual partner for all EEA countries (except Germany and the Netherlands) and ECDC, who “buy-in” for participation.
 National organisations who are willing to co-fund EMIS-2023, would receive the following after the end of data collection and cleaning:

 - A cleaned and labelled national dataset of EMIS-2023 for their country for unconditional use (pooling of several national datasets is not allowed, and of course, all publications will need to mention/acknowledge the respective methods paper, all funders, and all core investigators) in SPSS or STATA format, based on a data transfer agreement (DTA) with Maastricht University.